SpineEventEngine/SpineEventEngine.github.io/docs/guides/rejections.md

 1. `java_multiple_files` file option must be set to `false`

-    By doing this we instruct Protobuf Compiler to put all the rejection classes in one outer class.
+    By doing this we instruct Protobuf Compiler to put all the rejection classes in a single outer class.
     Spine Model Compiler for Java generates `ThrowableMessage` classes for all these messages.
     These classes will be named after the classes of rejection messages.
     Putting rejection message classes under an outer class avoids name clash inside the package.